Stability of transonic contact discontinuity for two-dimensional steady compressible Euler flows in a finitely long nozzle: Mathematical Reformulation of Problem A

 \subsection{Mathematical problem in the Lagrangian coordinates}

-Note that the contact discontinuity $\Gamma_{\rm cd}$ is a free streamline line by \eqref{eq:2.11}.
-We shall straighten the free interface $\Gamma_{\rm cd}$ in term of the Euler-Lagrangian coordinates transformation and reformulate the \emph{Problem A} into a new free boundary value problem in the Lagrangian coordinates.
+Note that the contact discontinuity $\Gamma_{\rm cd}$ is a free streamline by \eqref{eq:2.11}.
+We shall straighten the free interface $\Gamma_{\rm cd}$ in term of the Euler-Lagrangian coordinate transformation and reformulate {Problem A} into a new free boundary value problem in the Lagrangian coordinates.